-State Farm Giving Out $5 Billion in Dividend Checks: Are You Getting One?
+State Farm Is Sending $5 Billion to Customers: Are You Getting a Check?

 Car insurance rates have been soaring since the pandemic.
-But now, some drivers insured by State Farm could soon receive dividend checks, a share of the company’s profits, tied to those higher premiums.
+But now, some drivers insured by State Farm are receiving dividend payments, a share of the company’s profits, tied to those higher premiums.
 The news comes as loyalty in the insurance industry declines in response to those surging rates.

 In 2025, the number of customers who re-shopped car insurance hit a record high of 57%, according to a J.D.
 Power analysis.
 More concerning for insurance providers is that rates of switching rose even among customers thought to be the most likely to stay put: those who bundle multiple policies with one insurer.

-With customers more willing than ever to jump ship for a better deal, insurance companies are finding ways to lower rates, offer discounts and, in State Farm's case, hand out cold hard cash to existing customers.
-Here's everything we know so far about the dividend checks, including eligibility criteria and payment amounts.
+With customers more willing to jump ship for a better deal, insurance companies are finding ways to lower rates, offer discounts and, in State Farm's case, hand out cash to existing customers.
+State Farm began distributing its record $5 billion dividend on July 31, with millions of payments already mailed.
+Here's what to know about who qualifies, how much you could receive and when your payment could arrive.

 From just $107.88 $24.99 for Kiplinger Personal Finance